yksanjo/UI-TARS-1.5-7B/README.md

 | Computer Use       | [OSWorld](https://arxiv.org/abs/2404.07972)             | 24.6                | 27.5               | **42.5**        |
 | GUI Grounding      | [ScreenSpotPro](https://arxiv.org/pdf/2504.07981v1) | 38.1                | 49.6               | **61.6**        |

-The released UI-TARS-1.5-7B focuses primarily on enhancing GUI understanding capabilities and is not specifically optimized for game-based scenarios, where the UI-TARS-1.5 still holds a significant advantage.
+The released UI-TARS-1.5-7B focuses primarily on enhancing general computer use capabilities and is not specifically optimized for game-based scenarios, where the UI-TARS-1.5 still holds a significant advantage.

 ## What's next
 We are providing early research access to our top-performing UI-TARS-1.5 model to facilitate collaborative research.
 Interested researchers can contact us at TARS@bytedance.com.